-- Knowledge of the role of risk in in the economy and in society at large. - Developing statistical thinking skills which can be applied to many disciplines. - Integrating compute, mathematical, and financial knowledge to solve interdisciplinary problems. - Become comfortable with a wide range of databases (information sources), including self-generated data, in order to apply theory to real-world situations.
+- Knowledge of the role of risk in in the economy and in society at large. - Developing statistical thinking skills which can be applied to many disciplines. - Integrating compute, mathematical, and financial knowledge to solve interdisciplinary problems.

+- Work together in groups with shared responsibilities, developing trust and team ethics. - Become comfortable with a wide range of databases (information sources), including selfgenerated data, in order to apply theory to real-world situations.